COVIDSafe Industry Resources

 Each state and territory has their own COVID-19 restrictions for various business types, including maximum capacity limits, physical distancing rules and restrictions around shared facilities.

-You can read about the latest restrictions on services on the Australian Government website.
+You can read about the latest restrictions on services on the Australian Government website and the COVID-19 Restriction Checker is a great place for up-to-date information.
 Alternatively, see below for the most up-to-date business restrictions per state/territory:

 It’s important your staff are properly trained on hygiene best practices and that they understand all the actions they need to take to comply with your COVIDSafe Plan.